naistangz/Technical_Training/docs/Week8_CICD/jenkins_intro.md

 8. Source Code Management, click on Git

 ## Using Github Publisher Plugin
-Automatically pushing code from other branches to master branch to Github if the tests passes.
+Git Publisher Plugin automatically pushing code from other branches to master branch to Github if the tests passes.

 ## Configuring Jenkins
 1. Name of Project -> Configure -> Source Code Management -> Git.
 Setup to get the integration branch.